Termit Massif: Location

 The Termit Massif is located in the Tesker commune in the north-east of the Zinder region.
-Geographically, the Termite Massif is located in the western part of the Chad Basin.
+Geographically, the Termit Massif is located in the western part of the Chad Basin.
 This is where the Sahel desert meets the Sahara.
 To the north and north-east lie the great sandy deserts of the Ténéré and to the east, behind the Tin-Toumma desert, the Grand Erg du Bilma.
 South of the mountains is the Dilia de Lagané valley, which runs in a straight line for 200 kilometres.
 The southern part of the range is characterised by rugged black sandstone formations.
 In the Gossolorom landscape to the north, isolated rocky islands of volcanic origin rise from the ochre-coloured sandy desert.
 The Termit massif receives less than 100 millimetres of rainfall per year.
 The dry season lasts from November to May, while the rainy season of the West African monsoon lasts from June to September.

 In 1989, the Paris–Dakar Rally crossed the Termit Massif.
 In 2006, Niger proposed to UNESCO that the Termit Massif be included on the World Heritage List.
 Since 2012, it has been part of the Termit and Tin-Toumma Nature Reserve, one of the largest nature reserves on the planet's land surface.